AdobeDocs/experience-platform.en/help/query-service/best-practices/adobe-analytics.md

 ## Dedupication

 Adobe Experience Platform Query Service supports data deduplication.
-See the [Data deduplication in Query Service documentation](./deduplication.md) for information on how to generate new values at the time of querying Experience Event datasets.
+See the [Data deduplication in Query Service documentation](./deduplication.md) for information on how to generate new values at the time of querying [!DNL Experience Event] datasets.

 ## Merchandising variables (product syntax)